Club for Growth: U.S. congressional elections

 In North Carolina's 2nd congressional district, Club for Growth Action opposed incumbent Renee Ellmers without endorsing a specific candidate.
 She was defeated in the primary.

 2017

 The Club for Growth endorsed Bob Gray to represent Tom Price's district after he left to lead the United States Department of Health and Human Services.
 The group reportedly also bought $250,000 of airtime on Atlanta cable against early Republican front-runner Karen Handel.
-The special election took place on April 18, 2017, with Republican Karen Handel defeating Gray and winning a run-off election on June 20, 2017, against Democrat Jon Ossoff.
+The special election took place on April 18, 2017, with Republican Karen Handel defeating Gray and winning a runoff election on June 20, 2017, against Democrat Jon Ossoff.

 The organization endorsed Ralph Norman in the Republican primary to replace Mick Mulvaney in South Carolina's 5th congressional district.
 Norman won the primary and went on to defeat Archie Parnell in the general election.
 The organization also endorsed Christopher Herrod's candidacy in the special election to replace Jason Chaffetz.